 participate in validation programme.

-The duties of the Authorized Person(s) are described in the national requirements and can be summarized as follows:
+The duties of the Authorized Person(s) are described in the guidelines governing Licensing of public and private manufacturers, distributors, wholesalers and retailers of medical products Doc No.: FDISM/FDIC/GDL/005, can be summarized as follows:

-An Authorized Person must ensure that each batch of medicinal products has been manufactured and checked in compliance with the laws in force and in accordance with the requirements of the Marketing Authorization
+An Authorized Person must ensure that each batch of medical products has been manufactured and checked in compliance with the regulatory documents in force and in accordance with the requirements of the Marketing Authorization

-The Authorized Person(s) must meet the qualification requirements laid down in the national legislation, they shall be permanently and continuously at the disposal of the holder of the Manufacturing Authorization to carry out their responsibilities;
+The Authorized Person(s) must meet the qualification requirements laid down in the guidelines governing Licensing of public and private manufacturers, distributors, wholesalers and retailers of medical products Doc No.: FDISM/FDIC/GDL/005, they shall be permanently and continuously at the disposal of the holder of the Manufacturing Authorization to carry out their responsibilities;

 The responsibilities of an Authorized Person may be delegated, but only to other Authorized Person(s).